ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 ## Format of Extended Information

-The format allows implementations to specify additional important information in addition to a bare {{RFC3339}} timestamp.
+The format allows applications to specify additional important information in addition to a bare {{RFC3339}} timestamp.

 This is done by defining *tags*, each with a *key* and